wraithgar/fireball/README.md

 ### Caching

-When ``cache`` is true (which it is by default), if a suffix has alread ran through a given processing action, it will not run again.
+When ``reprocess`` is false (which it is by default), if a suffix has alread ran through a given processing action, it will not run again.
 This is great for startup times, but it means that if you change a processing rule for a given suffix, you will need to remove all the files from the saveDir for that suffix.